Prostate Cancer

 Active surveillance

-• Active surveillance include:
+• Active surveillance includes:

 • However, if the cancer starts to grow during active surveillance, other treatments may be needed.